szebr/jordquest/README.md

 ### Procedural Generation

-Each round starts with a randomly generated arena, placing enemy camps, decorations, obstacles, and terrain throughout the map.
+Each round starts with a randomly generated arena, placing enemy camps, items decorations, obstacles, and terrain throughout the map.
 Enemies will use A* search to efficiently find paths to the player and back to their respective camp.
 Focus on balance, complexity, and natural appearance.